Skip to main content

 }

-• Transfer-Encoding: chunked: This is the key header that informs the client that the response body will arrive in a series of chunks rather than all at once.
+• Transfer-Encoding: chunked: The key header telling the client the response body arrives in a series of chunks rather than all at once.

-• Data Transmission: The loop iterates through the AI's response, but this time it writes the chunk.text directly to the response stream without any special formatting.
+• Data Transmission: The loop iterates through the AI’s response, writing chunk.text directly to the response stream with no special formatting.

-• End of Stream: res.end() is called after the loop finishes, which closes the connection and signals the end of the chunked response.
+• End of Stream: res.end() closes the connection and signals the end of the chunked response.

 Starting the Server